Aliveness at the Edge

 What opens isn’t earned.
 It arrives because there was nothing left to hold it closed.

-In that space is choice.
-Not reaction or survival.
-Ways of being only visible when you’ve stopped performing your way through the day.
+In that space is clarity, choice, agency.
+Not just reaction or survival.
+Other ways of being emerge.
+But only visible when I stop performing my way through the day.

 That’s the richness and the gift...
 Many of us stop before the grind gets honest.